CHanson92/Beer-API/README.md

 ----
 ## What is this project?

-> This is a website that imports Punk API into a easy to use function that shows different beers.

 This was originally created as a project in RED Academy using HTML, CSS, SASS, Javascript & jQuery.
+The purpose of the project was to create a website that showed beers from the Punk API.

 I have modernised it to run as a Vue app using Vue-CLI.